trailblazer/trailblazer.github.io/gems/operation/2.0/contract.md

 Keep in mind that `&` will deviate to the left track if your `extract_params!` logic returns falsey.

-### Name

-Explicit naming for the contract is possible, too.

-{{  "contract_test.rb:constant-name" | tsnippet }}

-Here, you have to use the `name:` option to tell each step what dependency to use.

 ## Dependency Injection